zapta/arm/pro-mini/README.md

 This section will teach you how to load new firmware on your board.
 It is done by switching the board to the USB/ISP virtual disk mode and copying the new binary file.

 1. Connect the ARM PRO MINI board to a USB port of a Max OSX, Linux or Windows computer.
-2. Restart the board in the USB/ISP mode by performing the following sequence (with some practice, can be done with a simple 'roll' of one finger):
+2. Restart the board while the ISP button is pressed to enter the USB/ISP mode (with some practice, this can be done with a simple roll of one finger):
     * Press and hold the RST button.
     * Press and hold the ISP button.
     * Release the RST button.